 There’s no doubt that one of the best benefits of telemedicine is its convenience.
 If you have access to the internet, you can attend virtual appointments from any location without needing to go into a physical office, making it especially beneficial for those in rural areas, elderly patients with limited mobility, and those without transportation.

-With more businesses going remote, it’s convenient for employees too.
-Due to its popularity, one survey found that 32% of employers2 will be offering telehealth solutions in 2023, while 69% said they may offer these services in 2025.
+With more businesses going remote, it’s convenient for employees, too.
+Due to its popularity, one survey found that 32% of employers offered telehealth solutions in 2023, while 69% said they may offer these services in 20254.

 2. Greater disease control

-Using telemedicine in the event of a health crisis, like the COVID-19 pandemic, is particularly effective towards preventing the spread of disease in your community.
+Using telemedicine in a health crisis is particularly effective in preventing the spread of infectious diseases in your community.

-A physician survey3 found that 79% of doctors had fewer patient visits than before the pandemic.
+One study found that 96% of physicians and 59% of psychotherapists reported fewer in-office patient visits since the COVID-19 pandemic began5.
 In an outbreak, telemedicine helps keep patients healthy and provides safe access to care, especially for those with immunodeficiencies, by limiting physical contact and implementing social distancing.

 3. Easier chronic illness management

-Remote monitoring telemedicine services can be particularly important for those with chronic conditions, especially if they have limited movement.
-During check-ins, doctors can remotely see the patient’s location and look for potential health dangers that may worsen their condition.
+Remote healthcare services can be vital for those with chronic conditions, particularly if they have limited movement or travel time.
+During check-ins, doctors can observe the patient remotely, create an ongoing treatment plan, and look for potential health dangers that may worsen their condition.

 What are the disadvantages of using telemedicine?